 (2) To implement this policy, the FAA established a new § 26.11 in the EAPAS/FTS Rule.
-The new § 26.11 requires the DAH to develop ICA for EWIS for certain existing transport category airplanes and submit them to the FAA Oversight Office for approval.
+The new § 26.11 requires the DAH to develop ICA for the EWIS for certain existing transport category airplanes and submit them to the FAA Aircraft Certification Service office for approval.